Infanticide: Greece and Rome

-"I am still in Alexandria. ...
-I beg and plead with you to take care of our little child, and as soon as we receive wages, I will send them to you.
-In the meantime, if (good fortune to you!) you give birth, if it is a boy, let it live; if it is a girl, expose it.", "If you give birth to a boy, keep it.
-If it is a girl, expose it.
-Try not to worry.
-I'll send the money as soon as we get paid."

 In some periods of Roman history it was traditional for a newborn to be brought to the pater familias, the family patriarch, who would then decide whether the child was to be kept and raised, or left to die by exposure.
 The Twelve Tables of Roman law obliged him to put to death a child that was visibly deformed.
 The concurrent practices of slavery and infanticide contributed to the "background noise" of the crises during the Republic.

-Infanticide became a capital offense in Roman law in 374, but offenders were rarely if ever prosecuted.
+Infanticide became a capital offense in Roman law in 374, but offenders were rarely, if ever, prosecuted.

 According to mythology, Romulus and Remus, twin infant sons of the war god Mars, survived near-infanticide after being tossed into the Tiber River.
 According to the myth, they were raised by wolves, and later founded the city of Rome.

 Middle Ages

 Whereas theologians and clerics preached sparing their lives, newborn abandonment continued as registered in both the literature record and in legal documents.
 According to William Lecky, exposure in the early Middle Ages, as distinct from other forms of infanticide, "was practiced on a gigantic scale with absolute impunity, noticed by writers with most frigid indifference and, at least in the case of destitute parents, considered a very venial offence".
 However the first foundling house in Europe was established in Milan in 787 on account of the high number of infanticides and out-of-wedlock births.
 The Hospital of the Holy Spirit in Rome was founded by Pope Innocent III because women were throwing their infants into the Tiber river.

 Unlike other European regions, in the Middle Ages the German mother had the right to expose the newborn.

-In the High Middle Ages, abandoning unwanted children finally eclipsed infanticide.
-Unwanted children were left at the door of church or abbey, and the clergy was assumed to take care of their upbringing.
-This practice also gave rise to the first orphanages.
+Generally, unwanted children were often abandoned in the High Middle Ages, usually by leaving them the door of a church or abbey.
+If the baby was found in time, the clergy would take care of their upbringing, which gave rise to the first orphanages.

 However, very high sex ratios were common in even late medieval Europe, which may indicate sex-selective infanticide.
-The Waldensians, a medieval sect deemed heretical, were accused of participating in infanticide.
+The Waldensians, a pre-Reformation medieval Christian sect deemed heretical by the Catholic Church, were accused of participating in infanticide.